drts01/notes/stackedit/presentations/2018-py-pkging.md

 ## getpass.getuser()
-* Developer and Systems Engineer for a CDN
+* Developer and Systems Engineer for a
+Content Delivery Network
-* Site Reliability Engineer for Critical Event Management Company
+* Site Reliability Engineer for a
+"critical communications and enterprise safety" company
 * "SGV Software Craftsmanship" Co-Founder

 _notes: